YuvalShaul/kubernetes/labs/k8s-VirtualBox/A-build/2-network-lab/README.md

 ## Clone Machines

+- Maybe it is best to leave the template machine...well..as a template.
 - Clone it carefully in VirtualBox - to create 3 workers nodes and one control node:
-  - **Clone when machine is not working**
+  - **Clone when machine is not working !**
   - right-click clone
   - Rename your new machine (k8s-control, k8s-a, k8s-b, k8s-b)
   - create new MAC addresses
   - Full clone !!!
 - Configure 2 or more CPUs for your control node machine( settings/system).
-- Configure networking for your machines (note the required IP addresses)
+- Configure networking for your machines:
+192.168.122.X, where x is 10(k8s-control), 11(k8s-a), 12(k8s-b), 13(k8s-c)
 - Make sure your new machines can work

 ## End Results